RyanAmeri/FrontEnd-Masters/intro_to_web_dev_v2/doggos_picture_viewer/learnings.md

 ## New Learnings
 * Parcel Bundler
 * Using NPM Packages
-* How to use Promises and check their satus
+* How to use Promises and check their status
+* How to read the option selected in a select element